HightechTR/TrashpanBot/README.md

 https://www.pixel-link.com/talent/raki-kazuki

-## Setting up in Intellij
+## Setting up in IntelliJ

 Prerequisites: JDK 17, update Intellij to the most recent version.

-1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
+1. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
-2. Open the project into Intellij as follows:
+2. Open the project into IntelliJ as follows:
    i.
 Click `Open`.
    ii.
 Select the project directory, and click `OK`. iii.
 If there are any further prompts, accept the defaults.